 “That is something which is relevant to absolutely everybody,” says Long.
 “The exhibition looks at how AI is becoming a part of everybody’s lives, from the nursery onwards.”

 These three initial exhibition topics are very different from each other.
-This shows how the museum is working to attract the broadest audiences possible.
+This shows how the V&A Dundee is working to attract the broadest audiences possible.

 Long says, “One of the things we’ve seen is how important it is to involve a range of audiences.
 For example, people that might not think that the museum is for them.
 We’ve been working with a young parents’ group during this opening year who have been helping us to develop the programs that they are now able to get involved in.
 And that’s been inspiring.”